 And he won't stop at after Kiev, Paris, London.

-That's what that's what evil putner wants to do.
+That's what Ivor Putner wants to do.

-Even though I couldn't place Ukraine on a map, I know it's the most important, beautiful, democratic country in the world, and we should go to war with these bastards because they are so evil.
+Even though I couldn't place Ukraine on a map, I know it's the most important, beautiful, democratic country in the world.

-I mean the Russians.
+I mean, the Russians.

-Well they would think that.
+They would think that.

-Yeah, because you know, I mean, it means they're good decent people.
+Yeah, because, you know, I mean, it means they're good, decent people.

 I will kill my children for this country's freedom.

-He was called Tolstoy.
+Yeah, he was called Tolstoy.

 The greatest novelist who's ever lived.

-D Tolstoy is a better novelist.
+Tolstoy is a better novel.

-Hello Tolstoy uh Dostoevsky groupies.
+Hello, Dostoevsky groupies.

-Yeah, he was good, but he wasn't told.
+He was good, but he wasn't.

-But Tolstoy was the better word painter.
+Tolstoyevsky had better things to say, but Tolstoy was the better word painter.

 Totally.